SQream/sqream_docs/reference/sql/sql_statements/utility_commands/describe_sessions.rst

 DESCRIBE SESSIONS
 *****************

-The ``DESCRIBE SESSIONS`` command returns information about your current session.
+The ``DESCRIBE SESSIONS`` command returns information about a user's current session.

 .. note:: ``DESCRIBE`` commands use CPU to increase usability.